Armenians in the Ottoman Empire: Background

-The Armenian population's integration was partly due to the nonexistent structural rigidity throughout the initial period.
-Armenian people, related to the issues of their own internal affairs were administered by the civil administration.
-Townspeople, villagers and farmers formed a class called the flock/reaya, including Armenian reaya.
+Ottoman legal theory understood two separate "establishments" to share state power, one responsible for governing a nation's citizens and the other its military.
+In addition, Islam did not separate religious and secular matters.
+Armenians were administered by the civil administration.
+In the Ottoman Empire, townspeople, villagers, and farmers formed a class called the reaya, including Armenians.
 Civil and judicial administration was carried out under a separate parallel system of small municipal or rural units called kazas.
-The civil system was considered a check on the military system since beys, who represented executive authority on reaya, could not carry out punishment without a sentence from the religious leader of the person.
-Also, the Sultan was beyond the mentioned control.
-The Ecumenical Patriarchate was the leader of the Armenian People.
-This whole structure was named in the Armenian case Armenian Millet.
+The civil system was considered a check on the military system, since beys, who represented executive authority on reaya, could not carry out justice without a sanction from the religious leader of the person's faith.
+Armenians became religious leaders and bureaucrats under the Ottoman Empire, allowing them to become more influential than just in their own community.